Jemimahosei/CornellSOUP/design-plan/design-journey.md

 > Note: **If you are redesigning an existing website, give us the current URL and some screenshots of the current site.** (FireFox makes it easy to take a full screenshot of a page from the context menu (right click).)
 > If you are redesigning an existing site, tell us how you plan to update the site significantly that meets the project's requirements.

-The leaders of SOUP want a
+The leaders of SOUP want a website that introduces their organization in a casual, playful way.
+The principal purpose of the site is to expand the reach of the SOUP by showcasing events hosted by organization as well as other general information.
+Given that SOUP is not officially affiliated with Cornell and, thus, not listed on any Cornell websites, the client seeks to use this site to advertise their organization.
+The site will embody the values of SOUP, hosting content in a fun, informal way.

 ### Client Goals (Milestone 1)
 > Identify your client's goals for the website.
 > What kind of website do they want?
 What are their goals for the site?
 > There is no required number of goals.
 You need as many goals as necessary to reflect your client's desires.

-- TODO: Goal 1
-- TODO: Goal 2
+- Goal 1: to be a hub of information for SOUP members and potential newcomers (including information about upcoming events, contact information of the organizations leaders, etc.)
+- Goal 2: to showcase past events hosted by SOUP as a way to attract new interested members through the site
-- TODO: Goal 3
+- Goal 3:
-- ...

 ### Client Website Scope (Milestone 1)